 - piecemeal the different tools you need for each workflow step (where Zoom would be only one of the many tools needed) and hope you don’t need to do too many workarounds,

-- build and design your own complete telehealth platform (resource and time intensive), or
+- build and design your own complete telehealth platform (very resource and time intensive), or

 So you have a better idea of what I mean, let me give you some real life examples of the time-wasting workarounds that Zoom healthcare users have shared with us.